Oruchimaro/ApiBookReview-Laravel/readme.md

 ==============================================================================================================

-Usage:
+## Usage:
-clone to a directory
+clone to a directory and cd into it

 $ composer install

-$ npm install
+$ cp .env.example .env

+Edit database credentials in .env file

+Create a Database

+import .sql file into it or $ php artisan migrate

-make a ".env" file and enter your db credentials add the postman collection to postman agent import the .sql file to db
+Add the postman collection to postman agent or Insomnia Collection to insomnia agent

+$ php artisan key:generate

+$ php artisan jwt:secret

 $ php artisan serve

 make requests using postman.

-****
+***
-How to use:
+### How to use:
-open postman.
-make register req with credentials. get the access token, for any other request except login you need to add the token to request header token Bearer.
+Open Http Request Agent (Postman or Insomnia)

+Register A User Or Login With A User

+Get the token generated and use it for other requests

+Add the Token to header->authorization section of requests (Authorization:bearer <token>)

+get the access token,

 Tips: For the above to work, the API requests will need the header Accept: application/json
 ****
+#### Requests :

+Login,
+Register,
+Get Books,
+Get A Book,
+Store A Book,
+Update A Book,
+Rate A Book,
+Delete A Book.